Testosterone and Cardiovascular Disease

 - Over the past 2 years, the Food and Drug Administration concluded that there was no evidence of a significant CV risk for any given group treated with TRT, but the safety in high CV risk including the elderly and diabetic men needs further study.
 The most recent recommendations are that TRT should be limited to men with documented low T caused by specific medical conditions, and that the benefits and safety are not clear for the aging male with low T, even if symptomatic.
 It should be avoided in men with a recent myocardial infarction, revascularization, poorly controlled heart failure, and stroke within the previous 6 months.

-Keywords: Atherosclerosis, Blood Glucose, Bone Density, Cardiovascular Diseases, C-Reactive Protein, Depression, Diabetes Mellitus, Follicle Stimulating Hormone, Gonadotropin-Releasing Hormone, Heart Failure, Hemoglobin A, Glycosylated, Hot Flashes, Hypogonadism, Libido, Metabolic Syndrome X, Myocardial Infarction, Myocardial Ischemia, Obesity, Phosphodiesterase 5 Inhibitors, Pituitary Diseases, Polycythemia, Primary Prevention, Spermatogenesis, Resistance Training, Stroke, Testosterone, Triglycerides, Venous Thrombosis
+Keywords: Atherosclerosis, Blood Glucose, Bone Density, Cardiovascular Diseases, C-Reactive Protein, Depression, Diabetes Mellitus, Follicle Stimulating Hormone, Gonadotropin-Releasing Hormone, Heart Failure, Glycated Hemoglobin A, Hot Flashes, Hypogonadism, Libido, Metabolic Syndrome, Myocardial Infarction, Myocardial Ischemia, Obesity, Phosphodiesterase 5 Inhibitors, Pituitary Diseases, Polycythemia, Primary Prevention, Spermatogenesis, Resistance Training, Stroke, Testosterone, Triglycerides, Venous Thrombosis

 < Back to Listings